ML 07 Ensemble

 -

-Trade-off: Increasing a model’s complexity will typically reduce bias, but increase variance.
+Increasing model complexity typically reduces bias, but increase variance.

 Sam